-Mainstream Entertainment, Inc. is a Florida Corporation (herein MEI or the Company ) organized on October 7, 2005 as Skreem Studios, Inc. On August 2, 2010 its name was changed to Mainstream Entertainment, Inc. Our offices are located at: 11637 Orpington Street Orlando, FL 32817.
+Mainstream Entertainment, Inc. is a Florida Corporation (herein MEI or the Company) organized on October 7, 2005 as Skreem Studios, Inc. On August 2, 2010 its name was changed to Mainstream Entertainment, Inc. Our offices are located at: 11637 Orpington Street Orlando, FL 32817.
 Our telephone number is: (407) 207-0400.

 We are a development stage company, which leases a recording studio equipped to provide all of the services necessary for recording and editing finished audio products.
+Our finished audio products will be compact disks and digital music files.
+We anticipate that we will publish hard copies of music on compact disks which we will produce.
+Our manufacturing process will entail recording music onto compact disks and other forms of digital media.
+We intend to offer these products for sale through traditional music distribution channels.
 The Studio, known locally as Gettings Studio, is located at 275 North Bayshore Dr. Ococee, FL 34761.
 It provides four recording studios, a live recording space that measures over 650 square feet, large enough for a 25-piece orchestra.
 It also has a client lounge, a conference room, wet bar, and shower accommodations.

 We also act as a producer.
 Our role as a producer includes identifying and contracting with musical groups and individual artists to promote their talent.
 This involves student coaching and guiding musicians, conducting recording sessions, overseeing the mixing and mastering process, and planning and directing the promotion and sale of the work product.
-Revenue will be initiated through prior industry contacts of the officers, internet advertising via a company web page and direct contact, and traditional print marketing ..
+Revenue will be initiated through prior industry contacts of the officers, internet advertising via a company web page and direct contact, and traditional print marketing.
 Company cannot guarantee that any revenues will be generated.
+The Company and its predecessors have been unprofitable since 2005.
 To date, all revenues have been generated from a company named NRJ, a company located in France.
-The company related revenues were paid for music group Wish , a music group whom Justin Martin is a member.
+The company related revenues were paid for music group 17 Wish , a music group whom Justin Martin is a member.
 Justin Martin is the 27 year old son of Jeff Martin.
 The Company is completely dependent on Jeff Martin for its present and future funding.
 Mr. Martin is not obligated to fund the Company and the Company cannot provide any assurance that Mr. Martin s funding will continue in the future.